microsoft/genaiscript/docs/gptools.md

 -   `env.fence` set to a suitable fencing delimiter that will not interfere with the user content delimiters.
 -   `env.links` set of linked files and content

-> For a full list with values, run any prompt, click on the "GPTools" in the status bar and look at prompt expansion trace.
+> For a full list with values, run any prompt, click on the "GenAIScript" in the status bar and look at prompt expansion trace.

 ### Fenced variables